WandererInThisWorld/Builders-Wand-old/README.md

 Download the files from the Folder that match your Game Version.
 There are two zipfiles in each Folder.

-In 1.13: "builders_wand.zip" and "Builder's Wand.zip"
+**In 1.13**: "builders_wand.zip" and "Builder's Wand.zip"

-In 1.14: "builders_wand.zip" and "Builder's Wand Texture.zip"
+**In 1.14**: "builders_wand.zip" and "Builder's Wand Texture.zip"

 Click on these zip files and each time you will be brought to a page with a direct Download Button on the right hand side.
 Click that and save it.
 Then open your Minecraft directory, where the savefile for your world is saved.
 Your worldsave contains a folder "datapacks", where the zipfile named: "builders_wand.zip" needs to be copied into.

 The Texture for the Wand is provided with a Resourcepack that comes as a file named "Builder's Wand.zip" or "Builder's Wand Texture.zip", based on what Version you want.
 Copy this zip file into your Resourepacks Folder in your Minecraft Directory and activate the Resourcepack in the Game under Options-> Resource Packs.
+You'll recognise the Texture from the Picture above.
 If the Resourcepack is not installed, the icon in the advancement tab will show a barrier texture.

 # Uninstall

-To completely remove this Datapack from your world, you need to execute a function from chat: /function builders_wand:uninstall_bw
-This will remove the scoreboards that were added to make it work.
+To completely remove this Datapack from your world, you need to execute a function from chat: /function bw:uninstall_bw This will remove the scoreboards that were added to make it work.
 Then you can close the world and delete the zip file "builders_wand".
+It might become necessary to close Minecraft completely since a message could pop up saying: "the file is still in use".

 # Technical/Other